 If you want ultimate security, weatherproofing, and durability, then you want a solid hinged truck bed cover.
 Undercover’s USA-made Elite LX Tonneau Cover comes painted to match your factory paint, struts to help with opening and holding it open, and a cargo retrieving tool to reach the back of the bed that stores inside the bed cover.
 An included battery LED light kit detaches from the tonneau and can be magnetically mounted wherever you need it to see your cargo.
 The underside of the tonneau is even carpeted to protect both it and your cargo.

 A Strattec Bolt automotive lock latches into both sides to prevent entry through prying, and a double lip seal helps keep water out.
 Expect to spend an hour, with help to lift it into place, to install this one-piece tonneau.
 Once it’s installed, there’s a quick-detach mechanism to remove it in a minute or two without affecting the rest of the hardware.

-The Undercover Elite LX tonneau cover has a lifetime warranty on paint and structure, and one year on parts & hardware.
+The Undercover Elite LX tonneau cover has a lifetime warranty on paint and structure and one year on parts and hardware.

 How do I Get the Right Cover for my Truck?

 Manufacturers sometime don’t make it easy.
 Some brands are semi-generic for different bed lengths, while others are specific not only to your make, model and year, but trim level and even color.
 There can be many very similar models that don’t appear to be very different and in fact, eight of the most popular brands are all owned by the same company and may make the same truck bed cover with different names.